percona/pxb-docs/docs/prepare-incremental-backup.md

 For incremental backups with many InnoDB Data (IBD) files, you can significantly reduce prepare time by using the `--parallel` option.
 The `--parallel` option enables the concurrent processing of multiple delta files, thereby maximizing storage bandwidth.
 The `--parallel` option is especially beneficial when there are many IBD files, even if the IBD files didn't change between backups, as empty delta files are processed quickly in parallel.

-!!! note "Version history"

-    Before Percona XtraBackup 8.4.0-3, the `--parallel` option didn't have any effect on the prepare phase.

-    Starting with Percona XtraBackup 8.4.0-3, using `--parallel=X` has effect on the prepare phase.
-It will now use X threads to apply the changes from `.delta` files to the IBD files.
+Using `--parallel=X` has effect on the prepare phase.
+It will use X threads to apply the changes from `.delta` files to the IBD files.
 When using `--parallel` in the prepare phase, always specify a numeric value.
 The recommended minimum value is 4 (for example, `--parallel=4`).
 Note that each thread operates on a single file.
 If you have a large delta file, there is still only one thread that processes that `.delta` file.
 Parallelization occurs at the file level, not within individual files.

 An example command with the `--parallel` option: